matryer/pangaea/README.md

 pangaea
 =======

-Powerful pre-processor for text files - powered by JavaScript.
+**Powerful pre-processor for text files - powered by JavaScript.**

+Pangaea works on any kind of text file including HTML pages, source code files, documents, etc.  The easy-to-use command line tool lets you effortlessly bake Pangaea into your build process, providing you with an extremely powerful text pre-processor wherever you need it.

 ### How it works